mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

-.. include:: ../the_topic_is_under_heavy_construction.rst

 .. include:: ../the_section_is_optional.rst

 Ubuntu Terminal Basics
 ======================

-You already know how to turn on your computer and press some keys to make bits flip and colorful pixels shine in your monitor.
+You already know how to turn on your computer and press some keys to make bits flip and colorful pixels shine on your monitor.
 Here, we'll go through a few tips on Ubuntu.

 .. note::